Hossam-Allam/HW3/README.md

 - Ask for the index to remove.
 - Delete that line from the file.

-#### Team Summary

-For each Pokémon in `team.txt`:

-1. Fetch stats with the API.
-2. Compute average values for at least:
-   - HP
-   - Attack
-   - Defense
-   - Speed

-Print a short summary report.

----

 ## Task 4 — Main Program Structure

 Your script must: